Mycelium Robotics

 Autonomy Engineer Recruiter

 We find autonomy engineers for robotics and autonomous systems companies across the USA.
-Planning, decision-making, behaviour — the engineers who determine what a robot does next.
+Planning, decision-making, behavior: the engineers who determine what a robot does next.

 What an autonomy engineer does

-Autonomy engineers build the decision-making and planning layers of autonomous systems — path planning, behaviour planning, decision-making under uncertainty, mission planning.
+Autonomy engineers build the decision-making and planning layers of autonomous systems: path planning, behavior planning, decision-making under uncertainty, mission planning.

 They determine what the robot should do next, given its current state and environment.
-The role spans graph search, probabilistic planning, and real-time behaviour execution.
+The role spans graph search, probabilistic planning, and real-time behavior execution.

 The skill set is distinct from perception and controls.
-Autonomy sits in the middle of the stack — consuming sensor data and producing actions.
+Autonomy sits in the middle of the stack, consuming sensor data and producing actions.
+It connects perception to controls.

 Why this role is difficult to hire

-Autonomy engineers must understand both theoretical foundations — planning algorithms, graph search, MDPs — and the messy reality of deploying in unstructured environments.
+Autonomy engineers must understand both theoretical foundations, including planning algorithms, graph search, and MDPs, and the messy reality of deploying in unstructured environments.
 Very few candidates have both.

 Many who claim autonomy experience have only worked in simulation, not on deployed systems.
+The gap is similar to the one we see in applied ML hiring.
 The gap between simulation performance and real-world reliability is enormous and not visible from a CV.

 Generalist recruiters cannot distinguish a research planner from a field-deployable autonomy engineer.
-Getting this wrong delays programmes and is costly to unwind.
+Getting this wrong delays programs and is costly to unwind.

 Where autonomy candidates work

-Autonomous vehicle companies, drone and UAV firms, warehouse robotics, agricultural robotics, and defence autonomy programmes.
+Autonomous vehicle companies, drone and UAV firms, warehouse robotics, agricultural robotics, and defense autonomy programs.

-Usually in planning, autonomy, or behaviour teams.
+Usually in planning, autonomy, or behavior teams.
 Also in simulation-heavy roles at tooling companies building environments for autonomy development.

 Cross-sector movement is common.
 AV experience transfers well to field robotics with the right deployment mindset.